yesiamrocks/cssanimation.io/README.md

 </head>
 ```

-**3. Now add the class `cssanimation` and class of animation name [ please check below codepen title red block section for animation class name ] to the element you want to animate.**
+3. Now add the class `cssanimation` and class of animation name [ please check below codepen title red block section for animation class name ] to the element you want to animate.
 ``` html
 <div class="cssanimation fadeIn"> Example </div>
 ```

-**4. You may also want to include the class `infinite` for an infinite loop.**
+4. You may also want to include the class `infinite` for an infinite loop.
 ``` html
 <div class="cssanimation infinite fadeIn"> Example </div>
 ```

+# License
+cssanimation.io is licensed under the [MIT Licenses](cssanimation.io/LICENSE)

+# Having trouble?
+If cssanimation.io isn't doing what you expect it to please post a mail to hello@cssanimation.io